Master of Science in Journalism and Mass Communications

 Enrollment Requirements after Completing Course Requirements

-There is no requirement for continuous enrollment after courses are completed and prior to completing the thesis.
+There is no requirement for continuous enrollment after courses are completed and prior to completing the media seminar project.
 Students must be enrolled in at least one hour of credit in the semester in which they graduate.

 A student must complete the M.S.J. degree within seven years of admission.